Volkswagen T-Cross Review & Prices

 The T-Cross is compact and easy to drive, combining the benefits of a small family hatchback with the added advantage of a raised ride height.
 Forward visibility is further aided by large windows, although the thick rear pillars can obscure your view a bit when reversing.
 The T-Cross is small enough for this not to be much of an issue, and all but the entry-level SE trim get front and rear parking sensors.

 Ride quality is good, too, especially on the 17-inch wheels offered on the lower three trims.
-The manual transmission is slick and easy to use, and while the DSG automatic is great in traffic, it can be a bit hesitant at parking speeds.
+The basic 95hp engine only gets a five-speed manual gearbox, which feels a bit clunky - the six-speed gearbox of the 115hp engine makes it well worth the extra.
+The DSG automatic - available with the 115hp and 150hp engines - is great in traffic, but it can be a bit hesitant at parking speeds.

 On the motorway